alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

   <img src="./images/priority-backend-list.png" alt="">
 </figure>

-The lookup formula does some filtering, VLOOKUP-ing, and kinda-metaprogramming (INDIRECT [returns a cell reference](https://support.google.com/docs/answer/3093377?hl=en)) to find all the Pokemon on your team that are in that Backend list, and display them.
+The lookup formula does some filtering, VLOOKUP-ing, and kinda-metaprogramming (INDIRECT [returns a cell reference](https://support.google.com/docs/answer/3093377?hl=en)) to find all the Pokémon on your team that are in that Backend list, and display them.

 There are a number of reasons that I, personally, would prefer to work on a version of this database implemented in Prolog instead of one implemented with spreadsheet VLOOKUPs.
-I plan to built webapps with this that do things the existing suite of Pokemon tooling can't.
+I plan to built webapps with this that do things the existing suite of Pokémon tooling can't.
 (If I can ever [get scryer-prolog to compile to WASM](https://github.com/mthom/scryer-prolog/issues/3196), that is.)

 Furthermore, the Prolog paradigm is clearly more extensible.
 The spreadsheet backend is a hard-coded list of notable moves;